payu-org/payu/docs/source/config.rst

    If there are multiple files in each directory with the same name, then the earlier directory of the list takes precedence.

+``exe``
+   Binary executable for the model.
+This can either be a filename in the laboratorys ``bin`` directory, or an absolute filepath.
+Various model drivers typically define their own default executable names.

 ``submodels``
    If one is running a coupled model containing several submodels, then each model is configured individually within a ``submodel`` namespace, such as in